Fast general two- and three-body interatomic potential: acknowledgements

 \section{acknowledgements}

-We thank Alexandr Shapeev for sharing $\text{Li}_x \text{Ti} \text{O}_2(1)$ dataset along with constructing Pareto front of Moment Tensor Potential on aluminum.
+We thank Alexandr Shapeev for sharing $\text{Li}_x \text{Ti} \text{O}_2(1)$ dataset along with constructing the Pareto front of Moment Tensor Potential on aluminum.
 We are very grateful to Oleg Sergeev for his invaluable assistance in integrating our potential to LAMMPS and to Aleksey Yanilkin for useful discussions.
-Also we thank Qiang Zhu for implementing structure prediction of GBs.
+Also, we thank Qiang Zhu for implementing structure prediction of GBs.
 A. R. O thanks Russian Science Foundation (grant 19-72-30043).
-I. K, S. P and A. M. thank Russian Foundation for Basic Research 18-32-00622.
+I.K. and A.M. thank the Russian Science Foundation (grant No. 21-73-10261) for financial support.